pkritiotis/game-of-life/README.md

 # Game of life

-This is a sample implementation of the game of life in `go` using the `faiface/pixel` game library
+This is a sample implementation of the game of life in go using `faiface/pixel` 2D game library (https://github.com/faiface/pixel).

 ![](./docs/sample.gif)